ghgeist/texas_border_data_analysis/README.md

 * Arson
 * Human Trafficking, Commercial  Sex  Acts
 * Human Trafficking, Involuntary  Servitude

 ## Data Preprocessing
 - [01_consolidate_and_check_data](https://github.com/ghgeist/texas_border_data_analysis/blob/main/notebooks/01_consolidate_and_check_data.ipynb)
   - Combines the yearly reports (2017 - 2023)
   - Checks to make sure the agencies and crime categories are the same across each report
 - [02_enrich_dataset.ipynb](https://github.com/ghgeist/texas_border_data_analysis/blob/main/notebooks/02_enrich_dataset.ipynb)
-  - Identifies which agencies cover community colleges or universities
-  - Identifies the type of agency (sheriff's office, police department, marshal's office,
+  - Identifies the type of agency (sheriff's office, police department, marshal's office, school police, university police)
   - Calculates NIBRS contribution percentage per agency and report, adjusting for the eligible time period
   - Creates quarterly and yearly cohorts based upon when an agency started to contribute to NIBRS
   - Creates 'adoption_status' indicating if the agency started sending NIBRS data before, on or after the FBI's transition to NIBRS only in 2021